- How to wind power your home

-A wind turbine is a rotary machine with an alternator or DC (direct current) generator (dynamo) that generates electricity using the kinetic energy of wind, the blades are either attached to low rpm alternators which generate electricity more efficiently than others when turned at a low speed, or via gear to normal alternators, which is usually the case.
+A wind turbine is a rotary machine with an alternator or DC (direct current) generator (dynamo) that generates wind power using the kinetic energy of wind, the blades are either attached to low-rpm alternators which generate electricity more efficiently than others when turned at a low speed, or via gear to normal alternators, which is usually the case.
 [Source: Page 2077 of this PDF]

 Or they are attached to a large gear which turns another small gear attached to the alternator, so that the small gear spins at a much higher speed, this is necessary because the blades turn slowly.

-Windmills can be home built (although nowhere near commercial grade), and without much money.
+Small-scale wind turbines can be home-built, and without much money.
 Search for “DIY Wind Turbine” in Google.
-There are many different types of wind turbines, there are those that have three blades, some are of the horizontal axis (HAWT) type, and some of the vertical axis (VAWT) type, some have multiple sets of blades, some are airborn (they are kept in the air with tanks which are filled with certain gases such as helium) and there are other designs which you can find by browsing the internet.
+There are many different types of turbines, some are three-bladed, while others are of the horizontal axis (HAWT) type.
+Some of the vertical axis (VAWT) type, have multiple sets of blades, are airborn (they are kept in the air with tanks which are filled with certain gases such as helium).
+There are also other designs which you can find by browsing the internet.

 RPM: Revolutions Per Minute.

-- The energy source (the kinetic energy of the wind) is free, renewable, and inexhaustible.
+- The energy source is free, renewable, and inexhaustible.

 - It isn’t necessary to purchase fuel for them.

-- They do not release any pollutants into the atmosphere nor cause global warming.
+- They release no pollutants into the atmosphere, nor do they cause global warming.

-- The cost of electricity from a wind turbine remains fairly consistent over its lifetime because there are no expenses apart from maintenance and insurance associated with the turbine, so it is not susceptible to cost fluctuations which fuel powered generators are.
+- The cost of electricity from a wind turbine remains fairly consistent over its lifetime because there are no expenses apart from maintenance and insurance associated with the turbine, so it is not susceptible to cost fluctuations, unlike fossil-fueled generators.

-- Farmers can benefit from land lease payments for wind turbine installations on their land.
+- Farmers can benefit from land lease payments for turbine installations on their land.

-- Safety: They are not powered by explosive or flammable fuels.
+- Safety: The turbines are not powered by explosive or flammable fuels.

 - They do not require continuous mining after construction for solid fuel to power them as nuclear and coal power plants do.
 Mined land is often destroyed and not usable after it is depleted.